Skip to content

 Homestyle Dal Makhani

 However, at home, we call it ‘Maah ki Dal’.
-As a child, whenever Mom said she is cooking Maah Ki Dal, I remember asking, ‘Oh, then what will Dad eat?’ 🙂
+As a child, whenever Mom said she was cooking Maah Ki Dal, I remember asking, ‘Oh, then what will Dad eat?’ 🙂

 This is how Mom makes it.